chiragrathi24/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection 📊
-This is to detect the genuine and the fraud transactions of the Credit Card.
+This is to detect the genuine and the fraud transactions.